ansible/ansible-builder/docs/index.rst

 - all Ansible Collections (anything installed with ``ansible-galaxy``)
 - other items to download, install, or configure

-Ansible Builder will use the ``execution_environment.yml`` file to create a Containerfile and build an image from it.
+Ansible Builder reads the ``execution_environment.yml`` file, only creating a Containerfile from it if you use the ``create`` command, or creating a Containerfile and then building an image from it if you use the ``build`` command.
 For more details, read through the :ref:`Usage:CLI Usage`.

 Collection Developers
 ^^^^^^^^^^^^^^^^^^^^^